Cold Weather: Tips On How To Save Money on Your Energy Costs

 Invest in a traditional vegetable steamer, not the electric ones.
 That way, you can cook your veggies using just one pan and, more importantly, one gas burner, which will most certainly save you money.

 Once you've used your oven to cook something, as long as health and safety allow it (no kids running around), leave the oven door open.
-The heat from the oven will help heat the house, so you are not wasting all the hot air you have paid for it to produce!
+The heat from the oven will help warm the house, so you are not wasting all the hot air you have paid for!

 Most recipes will instruct you to preheat your oven, but this is only necessary when baking cakes or pastries.
-Preheating your oven uses energy for nothing, so there is no reason why you can't put food into a cold oven and allow it to warm up at the same time as the oven.
+Preheating your oven uses energy for nothing, so there is no reason you can't put food into a cold oven and let it warm up as the oven heats.
 It may actually cook faster to use a preheated oven, but it will most certainly not be cheaper.

 I hadn't thought of this, but it makes perfect sense: always use the lid on a saucepan!
 It speeds up the heating/boiling process, meaning you're not wasting energy heating something for an excessive amount of time.

-If you are only cooking something small in the oven, consider adding something else at the same time.
+If you are only cooking a small item in the oven, consider adding another item at the same time.
 Jacket potatoes are an excellent option.
 You can cook them today and then reheat them for dinner tomorrow, saving an entire cooking cycle's worth of energy.
 Plus, it saves you time for tomorrow night's dinner and reduces your food costs!

 Limit the time the freezer or refrigerator door is open.
 The longer it's open, the warmer the appliance will become, and more energy will be needed to bring it back to the correct temperature!
 For similar reasons, ensure that you cool anything before placing it in the fridge or freezer.
-Adding warm items to these devices increases the unit's temperature and requires it to work harder to reduce the temperature, resulting in extra electricity usage.
+Adding warm items to these devices increases the unit's temperature and requires it to work harder to cool down, resulting in higher electricity use.

 Ask yourself if you really need to iron those clothes!
-I'm sure we're all looking for an excuse not to have to do the ironing, but actually, it's a lot more cost-effective not to iron your clothes unless you absolutely have to.
+I'm sure we're all looking for an excuse not to iron our clothes, but actually, it's much more cost-effective not to iron unless you absolutely have to.

-Check to see if you are eligible for a Warm Home Discount.
+Check whether you are eligible for the Warm Home Discount.
 This could save you £150 a year on your energy bills; you can check online to see if you qualify.
 Around 2.8 million people, including some pensioners and those on a low income who receive certain benefits, will qualify for the discount.
-Qualifying benefits include: * Income-related Employment and Support Allowance (ESA) * Housing Benefit * Income-based Jobseeker’s Allowance (JSA) * Income Support * "Savings Credit" part of Pension Credit * Universal Credit
+Qualifying benefits include: * Income-related Employment and Support Allowance (ESA) * Housing Benefit * Income-based Jobseeker’s Allowance (JSA) * Income Support * "Savings Credit" is part of Pension Credit * Universal Credit

-You qualify for the discount if all of the following applied on 24th August 2025:
+You qualify for the discount if all of the following apply on 24th August 2025:

 Your name (or your partner’s) is on the electricity bill